conorh/cap_server_configs/README.md

      ... rest of configuration file

-The capistrano task server_configs:replace then compares the remote file at that location to the local file.
+The capistrano task server_configs:update then compares the remote file at that location to the local file.
 If it has changed it replaces the remote file and runs a restart command, also specified in the configuration file:

     # restart: sudo /etc/init.d/mysql restart

-There is also a capistrano task service_configs:update that will check each file to see if it has changed, and output a diff of the changes, but not replace the file.
+There is also a capistrano task service_configs:check that will check each file to see if it has changed, and output a diff of the changes, but not replace the file.

 PREREQUISITES
 -------------